In Elm, strings are represented with double quotes:

 We can’t use

 ++ to combine characters or numbers though.
-These will give errors:
+These will throw errors:

 One way to combine characters is by converting them to strings first.
 We can use the